scbedd/LiveInvoke/README.md

 # `LiveInvoke`

 This project is the result of an AI hackathon using various agents.
-I wanted to design an extension that allowed debugging of powershell scripts, without getting into any pre-setup steps like you have to use if you want to use the `launch.json` to debug a powershell script.
+It is an extension that allows debugging of powershell scripts without futzing about with the `launch.json`.

 ![Example](example.gif)

+## Requires

+- The `powershell` vscode extension.
+Otherwise the debug profile that is created and launched by _this_ extension will fail.

 ## How to use

 - Install the extension
-- open a powershell function in vscode
+- Open a powershell file in `vscode`
+- Place breakpoints
+- Click the play button over functions

 ## Todo